hblanck/cgm_display/README.md

 Python 3.5.3

 # Installation
 - I am not going to cover basic Raspberry Pi setup and configuration.
 Minimum requirement is to have your Pi built, current Raspian OS installed and configured and connected to your WiFi network.
+You should be able to login to your Pi with the standard pi user account via Desktop or Command Line.
 Good getting started information can be found here: https://projects.raspberrypi.org/en/projects/raspberry-pi-getting-started
 - PiTFT LCD display also needs to be installed and connected to the GPIO pins on your Pi.
 - Follow the PiTFT software installation instructions: https://learn.adafruit.com/adafruit-pitft-3-dot-5-touch-screen-for-raspberry-pi/easy-install-2
 - Download this zip file (https://github.com/hblanck/cgm_display/archive/master.zip).
 Unzip in your /home/pi directory (all instructions will assume this location).